uc-dipp/uc-dipp.github.io/haha.md

-Hack Harris is here to help you wrangle your worst procrastination habits and *slay* your most nagging data fears.
-Welcome to a new kind of summer productivity: **Hack Harris in the Summer.**

-**What:** Weekly data hack night for the policy-oriented*
-**Your hosts:** Hack Harris and Data in Public Policy

-**Where:** Argo Tea at 16 W. Randolph St. (at State)
-**When:** Every Wednesday, 6pm (beginning June 25)

-**Who:** Harris students, alums, and friends
-**To bring:** Laptop, enthusiasm

-It’s easy to talk about wanting to learn.
-It’s harder to put your butt in a chair and do it.
-Hack Harris in the Summer is a public commitment to be productive for a couple of hours a week.
-We’ll teach you what we know, and we’ll help you find resources for the rest of it.

-If you’ve ever wanted to learn some data skills (or if you ever want a job), this is your chance to commit to learning them, in a community of *like-minded* and supportive fellow travelers.
-Bring your questions and your doubts.
-Bring some skills of your own you’d like to teach, or projects you need help on.

-You don't have to commit to coming every week (though we'd love it if you did).
-Just show up when it's convenient for you.
+Data is useless.
+This is perhaps an overly dramatic statement, but data by itself does nothing, can solve no problems, tells us no stories.
+But data paired with the right tools, cut and reshaped in a smart way, can be an awesome asset for policy practitioners.
+Hack Harris is a place for aspiring policy people with a passion for data to learn those tools in a hands-on way.

+We host a weekly hack night, <b>on Wednesdays at 4:30pm in the Harris building</b>, for all Harris students, alums, friends and other interested UChicago community members.

-<small>\* For those who don't love jargon, a hack night is a loose term for a time when people get together to work on things, together.
+A hack night, for those who don’t love jargon, is a loose term for a time when people get together to work on things, together.
 It can be as collaborative as you'd like it to be.
-You don't need to have skills in anything data oriented, but you should want to acquire some skills (e.g. learn [R](/resources/#r) or [Python](/resources/#python) or Stata).
-We'll help you do the learning.</small>
+You don't need to have skills in anything data oriented, but you should want to acquire some skills (e.g. learn R or Python or Stata).
+We'll help you do the learning.

+Beginners and experts both highly encouraged to attend!
+Just bring your laptop and some enthusiasm.
+You can come every week, or drop in whenever you have a project to work on or a question that needs answering.
+Bring your ideas, or even your problem sets!
+We'd love to help you learn R, LaTex, and anything else that you might need to complete your problem sets, for any course.

+<p>If you have questions or concerns please contact [Jonathan Giuffrida](mailto:jgiuffrida@uchicago.edu) or [Lara Kattan](mailto:larakattan@uchicago.edu).